khairil-izwani/docker-webservlet-console/README.md

          [connected@mycontainer]java Welcome

-5. notice "Welcome to container!" is displayed in the output field.
+5. notice "Hello container!" is displayed in the output field.